The Black Artist Talk

-Michelle is the host and brains behind The Black Artist Talk, a conversation that dialogs the process, politics, and preservation of Black and Brown Artist in South Florida.
+Michelle is the host and brains behind The Black Artist Talk, a conversation that dialogs the process, politics, and preservation of Black Artist in South Florida.
 Michelle is the Executive Director of the annual Artistry In Rhythm (A.I.R.)
 Dance Conference presented and sponsored by Miami Dade College.
-Michelle, author of Beyond the Surface: An Inclusive American Dance History, is writer, scholar, performer, choreographer, educator and mentor.
-She has developed and implemented Olujimi Dance Technique, a unique blend of contemporary and traditional modern dance styles infused with elements of African Diaspora Dance Movement forms, designed to chop at the core of physicality.
-‘The aim of this process is to develop the physical, mental and intellectual body from a humanistic perspective; a perspective that values humanity, individuality, creativity and inventiveness.’
-Additionally, Michelle has developed a unique choreographic process, Ancestral Dance Movement Memory (ADMM).
-ADMM explores movement that seeks to go beyond the collective memory of the present physical body and imagine the future utilizing the ecology of spirituality to reveal the essence of human nature.
-ADMM celebrates, heightens and authenticates the intuitive wisdom of the body.
-Michelle fuses sensuality, creativity, enthusiasm and zeal to live a life and create works that re-defines the corporeality of the body as a living, viable and moving portal.
-Michelle is committed to earth ethics, ecology and the sustainability.
+Michelle, author of Beyond the Surface: An Inclusive American Dance History, is a writer, scholar, performer, choreographer, educator and mentor.
+She has developed and implemented Olujimi Dance Technique and a unique choreographic process, Ancestral Dance Movement Memory (ADMM).
+Michelle is committed to the upliftment of Black Women, earth ethics, ecology and sustainability.
 She serves on the Miami Dade College Earth Ethics Institute and is actively engaged in National Water Dance.

-About the Speakers:
+About the Speaker

 Cultural Arts Programming at the Deering Estate is made possible with the support of the Miami-Dade County Department of Cultural Affairs and the Cultural Affairs Council, the Miami- Dade County Mayor and Board of County Commissioners, and The Deering Estate Foundation, Inc.